onyskj/internal_narratives/README.md

 # Repository structure

-Code repository for the "Internal narratives parameterise affective states" paper (https://arxiv.org/abs/2502.09487).
+Code repository for the "Metareasoning constraints couple narratives, affect and cognition" paper (https://arxiv.org/abs/2502.09487).

 Data and analysis outputs are located on OSF (https://osf.io/bs2df), due to the size and number of intermediary files.